 - persons compete in sports contests (in sports disciplines (meso-level)) or for job promotion (in the micro-context of an organization)

-- the institutional instruments that governments can use to promote their industries are constrained by global trade agreements.
+- the institutional instruments that governments can use to promote or protect domestic industries, or attract foreign investors, are constrained by global trade agreements.

 |Design||What are typical design or development methods?
 How is change initiated?|

 |Cases||Which cases illustrate change factors?
 What representative cases are there in the literature?|

 |Problems||Which approaches are used to identify problem messes?|

 |Outcomes / values||What outcomes are valued and produced?
 How are they measured?|

 In their recent book, North, Wallis and Weingast (2009)26 explain the difference between natural states and modern societies.
 Modern societies create open access to economic and political organizations, and by doing so they foster political and economic competition, and development.

 In the modern society, the balance between open access resources and private property is a subtle one.
 For knowledge resources, this balance seems to be least understood.
 Also claims on land, sea and its use are a contentious area.

 Vagueness regarding the allocation of resources, be it land, knowledge or material, induces individual risk considerations that hinder development.